Hello & Welcome to My Blog

-If you've read the About Me page you already know I’m Dani and have been behind the camera for over 6 years.
+If you've read the About Me page you already know I’m Dani and have been behind the camera since 2010.
 I have blogged in the past a little but I’m excited to reveal new branding, website, and a fresh-faced blog.

-Here I will post fresh glimpses of baby photography, family portrait sessions and some boutique weddings along with updates, special events and my views on hot topics in my field.
-I will also be sharing a little about my life as a photographer, mother of 3, wife, and a number of other things.
+Here I will post fresh glimpses of newborn photography baby photography, family portrait sessions and some boutique weddings along with updates, special events and my views on hot topics in my field.
+I will also be sharing a little about my life as a photographer, mother of 3, wife, nurse, driver, handy girl and a number of other things.

 I hope you enjoy viewing the new site and I would love for you to follow my posts and comment!
 If you are interested in getting on my schedule I am booking photography sessions for 2018 and would love the opportunity to plan a baby photoshoot or family portrait session with you!
 Click here to get in touch.

 ”When is the best time to have pregnancy photoshoot taken?”
 As a Maternity/Newborn Photographer I hear this question over and over again.
 After having three children of my own, I know that the body changes often from one child to the next.
 To help you out feeling more comfortable with scheduling your session, I would advise to plan your pregnancy photos taken between 28 to 36 weeks.
 If your body shape is defined and your belly is nicely rounded around 23 weeks you don’t necessarily need to wait till you reach 28-36 period.
 Most importantly you’ll need to know your body has transformed into a cosy home for a new human being.
 It is magnificent to watch and experience at any stage.

 You’ll need to book your maternity photo session as soon as you had your first scan around 13 - 16 weeks to secure your photographer’s availability.
 Good professional photographers usually don’t do more than a session or 2 per day and are typically booked months ahead.